 Gift and Cake Table

 What’s a birthday party without gifts and cakes?
-Most of the guests will probably bring gifts, and you’ll need a separate table for those.
-The cake is your main attraction, so it deserves a table of its own.
-Decorating a table is a fun way of adding character to the overall look and feel of your child’s party.
+Most guests will probably bring gifts; you’ll need a separate table.
+The cake is your main attraction, so it deserves a table.

 Living in the San Francisco Bay Area is perfect for her because she has a broad range of interests, including art & design, fashion, photography, painting, and thrift store shopping.

 4th of July Party Ideas | You can host the most patriotic celebration in your yard with the right decorations.

 Wasa Crispbread Recipes | Every party needs food.
 These Wasa Crispbread recipes are perfect for parties all year round.